Southwest Airlines Co. Announcement: Southwest Airlines Co. Investors Are Encouraged To Contact The Rosen Law Firm About Ongoing Investigation Of Brea...

 Date

-NEW YORK, Dec.
-15, 2024 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, announces it is investigating potential breaches of fiduciary duties by the directors and officers of Southwest airlines Co.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
+21, 2024 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, announces it is investigating potential breaches of fiduciary duties by the directors and officers of Southwest airlines Co.
 (NYSE: LUV) in connection with Southwest Airlines' information technology infrastructure impacting Southwest Airlines' business, operations, and stock price.

 If you currently own shares of Southwest Airlines stock, please visit the firm's website at for more information.
 You may also contact Phillip Kim of Rosen Law Firm toll free at 866-767-3653 or via email at ... .